 This experiment looks at how egg white ( albumen ) is transformed as it is whisked.
-Egg white is about 2/3 of the total weight of an egg, and is 10% protein, the rest being mostly water.
-To demonstrate the change in the egg white we are going to make Meringue.
+Egg white is about ⅔ of the total weight of an egg and is 10% protein, the rest being mostly water.
+To demonstrate the change in the egg white, we will find out how to make meringue!

 What you need: